Photo by Bobby Alarcon

 After leaving the School of Rock, Caroline attended a performing arts high school and middle school in Denver where she honed her skills in classical and jazz guitar.

-In addition to her classes, Caroline had personal film scoring masterclasses with Harry Gregson-Williams, Michael Abels, Emile Mosseri, and Catherine Joy (founder of Joy Music House).
-Caroline also worked regularly with the brand Starface World to create original music and sound design.
+In addition to her classes, Caroline had personal film scoring masterclasses with Harry Gregson-Williams, Michael Abels, and Catherine Joy (founder of Joy Music House).

 She graduated from the San Francisco Conservatory of Music with her Bachelors Degree in Technology and Applied Composition with the Provost Academic Achievement Award in 2025.